Jawadr92/reproducible-research-project1/PA1_template.md

     text(x = 0,y=median(total_day$total_steps),pos=3,labels = "median")
     text(x = 0,y=mean(total_day$total_steps),pos=1,labels = "mean",col="red")

-###Please find the image for the barplot in the image folder
+###Please find the image for the barplot in the Master section

 2.Make a histogram of the total number of steps taken each day